okbreathe/redux-api-resources/README.md

 * `afterEvent` - Callback fired immediately after and event is triggered, but before the store is updated
 * `normalize` - Normalize input for the Redux store.
 Common use case is maintaining data as one type in your store, and another for presentation
 * `format` - Transforms the value in the Redux store for presentation.
 Used in conjunction with normalize to maintain the correct state and view types
 * `eventHandler` - Handles all events specified by `eventType`.
 Should return the value for the store.
-To maximize compatibility with arbitrary user widgets
+  To maximize compatibility with arbitrary widgets the event handler passes all arguments to the handler

 ### Reducer

-When creating a reducer either through `resourceReducer` or `resourceFor`, there are a number of options for customizing how data is stored in Redux.
+When creating a reducer either through `resourceReducer` or `createResource`, there are a number of options to customize how data is stored in Redux.
 Typically these are used to transform a server response into a more desired shape.

 ```javascript